ctdarwell/wolPredictor/README.md

 `python wolPredictor_MANUAL.py -m newDataFile.csv -d data_directory -o out_directory -p EcoVariables -N 10`

-**NB** as it stands *ecoCladeGenerator.py* will output a file: *ecoDelim_communityXelevation_constr.csv* featuring 8192 permuations of species delimitations.
+**NB** as it stands *ecoCladeGenerator.py* will output a file: *ecoDelim_communityXelevation_constr.csv* featuring 8192 permuations of species delimitations (generated from our file).
 This will take around 80 minutes to run in *wolPredictor_MANUAL.py*.
 We provide a smaller test file - *randomDegs_n200.csv* - to run: `python wolPredictor_MANUAL.py -r randomDegs_n200.csv`

 You can also run the program from a Python IDE and alter the above parameters in the code.

-After running the program you should use *taxdegMatcher.py* and *wolTabber.py* for analysis and evaluation of results.
+After running the program you should use *taxdegMatcher.py* and *wolTabber.py* for analysis and evaluation of results if you have an *a priori* hypothesis of species richness.

 **OPTION #2 *wolPredictor*:** How to run *wolPredictor_xmeans.py*: The program can be run from a Python3 console (e.g. Spyder/Anaconda).
 Typing:

 `python wolPredictor_xmeans.py -h`

 will bring up a menu of parameter options.
-Most are straightforward and relate to data input option (filenames & directories etc).
+Most are straightforward and relate to data input option (filenames & directories etc) found in *wolPredictor_MANUAL.py*.
 However, key considerations are:

 `-m` min_nSpp: The minimum number of putative species clusters that X-means will divide the phylogenetic data into.
 NB must be ≥2 [default = 2].